-- 4.56 The analysis of air quality modelling for growth scenario 8, which most closely reflects that presented in the Site Allocations DPD, found that for a small number of transects, and at close proximity to the roads, the change in predicted pollutant loads was marginally greater than 1% of the critical loads. - 4.57 It is important to highlight that the later modelling of scenarios 7 and 8 includes additional measures in terms of highways improvements that will serve to improve the functioning of the road network and reduce congestion.
+- 4.57 The analysis of air quality modelling for the Sites DPD growth scenario, which most closely reflects that presented in the Site Allocations DPD, found that for a small number of transects, and at close proximity to the roads, the change in predicted pollutant loads was marginally greater than 1% of the critical loads. - 4.58 It is important to highlight that the modelling includes additional measures in terms of highways improvements that will serve to improve the functioning of the road network and reduce congestion.
 It is apparent from the modelling results that these improvements are likely to be making a small but positive contribution to reducing the air quality impacts of new growth.
-It is therefore concluded that the highways improvements are likely to be an important mitigation measure for air quality impacts and should be an integral part of the plan. - 4.58 The following description focusses on the later modelling of growth scenarios 7 and 8, with 8 being the scenario included in the DPD, and then compares back with earlier modelling for earlier growth scenarios.
+It is therefore concluded that the highways improvements are likely to be an important mitigation measure for air quality impacts and should be an integral part of the plan. - 4.59 The following description focusses on the later modelling of the Sites DPD growth scenario and then compares back with earlier modelling for earlier growth scenarios.